Varsity Head Coach

 Coach Chad Billy

-Chad Billy is in his fourteenth year here at Warren County.
+Chad Billy is in his fifteenth year here at Warren County.
 He is originally a native of Northampton, PA - one of the famous Koncrete Kids.
 At Northampton he was a three time state place winner and a in 1991 became a Pennsylvania State Champion.
 Billy then attended Clarion University of PA for two years before transferring to West Virginia University for his final two years.
 While at WVU he racked up numerous accolades including; becoming a two time WVU open champion, a Navy Classic Champion, a two time EWL runner up, and a two time NCAA Qualifier.
 After graduation Coach Billy traveled to Jefferson County, WV where he became a Physical Education Teacher and Wrestling Coach.
 He coached numerous district, region, and state place-winners, including one State Champ while he was there.
 In 2011 he was inducted into the District 11 Pennsylvania Hall of Fame.
 Coach Billy is a physical education teacher at Warren County High School.
 He lives in Woodstock with his wife Alicia and their sons Carlos and Lucas.

 Assistant Varsity Coach